I like the look of this vintage buffet makeover with a stripped top and a painted body.

 A Final Look

 Checking out these pics as I complete this post, I’m so glad I painted this vintage buffet.
-It feels more fresh, prettier, and it’s been been given another opportunity at life.
+It feels more fresh, prettier, and it’s been given another opportunity at life.
 Not that stain wouldn’t have given new life.
 But I just love this look so much better! 🙂